ligato/docs/docs/user-guide/quickstart.md

 loop0                             1      up          9000/0/0/0
 ```

-We can see the default `local0` interface, and `loop0` which was the one we configured above.
+The vpp-agent automatically creates the default `local0` interface.
+You configured the `loop0` interface in [section 5.1](#51-etcdctl).

-Note that the output of this command uses the `internal_name`of the interface contained in the metadata.
-You can confirm this by looking at the `interface_meta` in the response to the `GET /dump/vpp/v2/interfaces` we ran above.
+Note that the command output uses the `internal_name`of the interface contained in the metadata.
+You can confirm this by looking at the `interface_meta` in the `GET /dump/vpp/v2/interfaces` REST API response.

 Show bridge domains:
 ```